(updated in 2016)

 There are two surf stations located side by side - Jibe City и Bonaire Windsurf Place.
 Both offer good set of rentals, instruction, as well as everything else -- both for windsurfers and their buddies: shadow, beach chairs, reasonably priced and decent food, washrooms and showers.
 There are no rescue boats -- because the wind is always blowing on-shore and beginners can walk back from any point of the bay.

 The only hotel located beside the windsurf rentals is Sorbonne Beach Resort.
 Its a bit too expensive for its class.
 The resort is small, not much to do there and nothing close by; you will still need a rental car.
-And once you have a car, you can pick a much better place for the same or lower price.
-For those who like to snorkel, Sorbonne Beach isn't the best place either.
+And once you have a car, you can pick a much better place for the same price.
+Or go cheaper For those who like to snorkel, Sorbonne Beach isn't the best place either.
 The reef is too far away.
 It stays about waist deep for longer than most people are willing to walk.
-I would recommend renting a sea side apartment on the leeward shore - just ten minute drive from Lac Bay.
+I would recommend renting a sea side apartment on the leeward shore in Belnem - just ten minute drive from Lac Bay.

 In the morning while the sun isn't hot we would step off the deck into the crystal clear water and enjoy swimming and snorkeling.
 In the evening we would have a dinner at the terrace watching the sun set.
 Just be ware of local tiny mosquitoes, with their 'happy hour' after the sunset.
 Using some repellent is strongly advised.
 Bites can be effectively treated with a piece of aloe (or whatever you can find in he pharmacy).